 Diamond's fiscal 2012 (ends July) sales rose by about 1.5% vs. the prior year, on increased snack sales and increased culinary and retail in-shell sales.
 The company was unprofitable in 2012, posting a net loss of about $86 million, and cash flow from operations plunged as well.
 Diamond Foods blamed the loss on a decline in walnut crop deliveries and higher commodities costs, particularly for walnuts.
 Also, cost related to its unsuccessful bid for Pringles hurt the company's bottom line.

 Diamond Foods is pursuing a strategy of increasing its market share in the snack-food sector.
-However, a bid to acquire Pringles from Procter & Gamble for $1.5 billion -- a thus become the second-largest snack company in terms of retail sales behind behind PepsiCo-owned Frito-Lay -- fell through in February 2012 due to an internal investigation into the company's payments to walnut growers.
-The board of Diamond Foods announced then announced that it was restating its financial results for two years and had replaced its CEO and CFO.
+However, a bid to acquire Pringles from Procter & Gamble for $1.5 billion -- and thus become the second-largest snack company in terms of retail sales behind behind PepsiCo-owned Frito-Lay -- fell through in February 2012 due to an internal investigation into the company's payments to walnut growers.
+The board of Diamond Foods then announced that it was restating its financial results for two years and had replaced its CEO and CFO.
 The company had better success acquiring Kettle Foods in 2010 and the Pop Secret brand from General Mills (2008).